Montreal-Quakers/website/README.md

 Moreover, you'll see that as you try to save changes to a Github file, it asks you if you want to label changes you're making.
 If you're unsure, label them as ```unsure``` or something and you will be able to search for them later.
 But if you practice making changes in the codepen and then in the sandbox page, and things are looking good, most likely everything will be fine once pushed to the website.
 Perhaps it will take a couple of tries, but if you check your work, everything will be ok.

 # How to create a new page
 Create a new ```.md``` file in the [```_pages```](https://github.com/Montreal-Quakers/website/tree/master/_pages) directory, write your content, and insert the "front matter" as explained here.
-For instance, for the COVID outbreak, I needed to create [```covid-19.md```](https://github.com/Montreal-Quakers/website/blob/master/_pages/covid-19.md) and [```covid-19-fr.md```](https://github.com/Montreal-Quakers/website/blob/master/_pages/covid-19-fr.md) (feel free to open these files as you read along (hint: use the [raw covid-19](https://raw.githubusercontent.com/Montreal-Quakers/website/master/_pages/covid-19.md) and [raw covid-19-fr.md](https://raw.githubusercontent.com/Montreal-Quakers/website/master/_pages/covid-19-fr.md) files).
+For instance, for the COVID outbreak, I needed to create [```covid-19.md```](https://github.com/Montreal-Quakers/website/blob/master/_pages/covid-19.md) and [```covid-19-fr.md```](https://github.com/Montreal-Quakers/website/blob/master/_pages/covid-19-fr.md) (feel free to open these files as you read along (hint: view the [raw covid-19](https://raw.githubusercontent.com/Montreal-Quakers/website/master/_pages/covid-19.md) and [raw covid-19-fr.md](https://raw.githubusercontent.com/Montreal-Quakers/website/master/_pages/covid-19-fr.md) files.).
 I created a new file at  [```covid-19.md```](https://github.com/Montreal-Quakers/website/blob/master/_pages/covid-19.md) and then I wrote some text.
 Then I made a translated version here [```covid-19-fr.md```](https://github.com/Montreal-Quakers/website/blob/master/_pages/covid-19-fr.md).
 Finally, in both files I set the "front matter".
 This is the most advanced part, but it should be accessible, and once you master it, you're good.
 I'll show you the code and then I'll tell you how it works.
 To the top of the file, above the text I'd written, I added:
 ```
 ---
 title: COVID-19 Updates